Mr-milky-way/FPV-Drone-Sim/README.md

 ## TO DO
 1. Make more maps
-2. Make the controls more snapy
-3. Make Reseting keep the same settings
-4. Better drone model
+2. Better drone model
-5. SOUND
+3. SOUND